Categories

 Structuring a brand's digital identity so AI systems can resolve, verify, and cite it consistently across platforms.

 AI systems that decide which brands get recommended.
-The successor to human gatekeepers (journalists).
+The successor to human gatekeepers (journalists, editors, analysts) in the discovery process.

 Machine Relations (MR) is the canonical name for the entire shift from human-mediated to machine-mediated brand discovery — coined by Jaxon Parrott, founder of AuthorityTech, in 2024.
 Where PR convinced journalists, Machine Relations makes AI engines (ChatGPT, Perplexity, Gemini) cite, recommend, and surface brands.
 GEO, AEO, AI SEO, and LLMO are all distribution tactics within Layer 4 of the five-layer Machine Relations stack.